kensnyder/pretty-var-export/README.md

 Add custom handlers for formatting.

-For example, show NaN as a different color than numbers:
+For example, to show NaN as a different color than numbers:

 ```js
 const pretty = require('pretty-var-export');